NBCLab/nimare-paper/content/decoding.md

 ## Decoding discrete inputs

 Decoding regions of interest requires a different approach than decoding unthresholded statistical maps.
-One simple approach, used by GCLDA, simply sums the P(topic|voxel) distribution across all voxels in the ROI in order to produce a value associated with each topic for the ROI.
+One simple approach, used by GCLDA and implemented in the function {py:func}`nimare.decode.discrete.gclda_decode_roi`, simply sums the `P(topic|voxel)` distribution across all voxels in the ROI in order to produce a value associated with each topic for the ROI.
 These **weight sum** values are arbitrarily scaled and cannot be compared across ROIs.

-One method which relies on correlations, much like the continuous correlation decoder, is the **ROI association** decoding method, originally implemented in the Neurosynth Python library.
+One method which relies on correlations, much like the continuous correlation decoder, is the **ROI association** decoding method ({py:class}`nimare.decode.discete.ROIAssociationDecoder`), originally implemented in the Neurosynth Python library.
 In this method, each study with coordinates in the dataset is convolved with a kernel transformer to produce a modeled activation map.
 The resulting modeled activation maps are then masked with a region of interest (i.e., the target of the decoding), and the values are averaged within the ROI.
 These averaged modeled activation values are then correlated with the term weights for all labels in the dataset.